4xx404/GlassFrog/README.md

 * Base URL Search or extend onto External Links found

 # Uses
-GlassFrog can find a lot of useful information such as various types of contact information, usernames, hidden directories, friends/associates etc. The search is a dynamic search dependent solely upon the links it is able to collect, meaning there is no 'average' search time nor length of results.
+GlassFrog can be used to find a lot of useful information such as various types of contact information, usernames, hidden directories, friends/associates etc. The search is a dynamic search dependent solely upon the links it is able to collect, meaning there is no 'average' search time nor length of results.
 Searches can vary from minutes to hours.